SS Avila Star: Wartime service

-After the UK entered the Second World War Avila Star became a Defensively Equipped Merchant Ships.
+After the UK entered the Second World War Avila Star became a Defensively Equipped Merchant Ship.
 She continued her valuable service shipping frozen meat from South America to Britain but was largely left to sail unescorted.
 At first she continued her peacetime route of London – Lisbon – Mindelo, Cape Verde – Rio de Janeiro – Santos – Montevideo – Buenos Aires.
 After May 1940 she stopped using the Port of London and no longer called at Lisbon.
 In June France surrendered to Germany and in July–August 1940 Avila Star docked in Cardiff and Swansea to avoid a now-dangerous voyage via the English Channel and North Sea to London.
 There were repeated Luftwaffe attacks on Cardiff, and on her next two arrivals home in September 1940 and January 1941 Avila Star docked in Liverpool.
 In October 1940 Avila Star took part in her first convoy, OL 9, which left Liverpool on 25 October and dispersed in the Atlantic two days later.
 In November she called at Rio de Janeiro and Santos on her outward voyage but not on her return from Buenos Aires and Montevideo.

 The Luftwaffe was also inflicting heavy damage on Liverpool and April 1941 Avila Star changed again, calling at Belfast Lough and docking at Avonmouth.
 Avila Star's route was changed again, now omitting Mindelo as well as Lisbon.
 This trip was also her last visit to Rio de Janeiro, where she called on her outward trip on 12 May but not on her return trip or any subsequent voyage.